-Ryan recently represented Black community leaders in Shelby County, Alabama v.
+Ryan twice defended the constitutionality of a core provision of the federal Voting Rights Act, widely regarded as one of our nation’s greatest pieces of civil rights legislation, before the United States Supreme Court.
+In the most recent challenge, Ryan represented Black community leaders in Shelby County, Alabama v.
 Holder , a devastating case in which the United States Supreme Court struck as unconstitutional Section 4(b), the coverage provision of the Voting Rights Act.
 The Supreme Court’s decision ultimately rendered the Section 5 “preclearance provision” inoperable.

-Prior to the Shelby County case, Ryan, as a member of LDF’s litigation team in 2009 in Northwest Austin Municipal Utility District No. One v.
-Holder (MUD) , successfully defended against a constitutional challenge to Section 5 before the Supreme Court.
+Prior to the Shelby County case, Ryan was a member of LDF’s litigation team in 2009 in Northwest Austin Municipal Utility District No. One v.
+Holder (MUD) that successfully defended against a constitutional challenge to Section 5 before the Supreme Court.
 During the 2006 Congressional reauthorization of Section 5, Ryan coordinated LDF’s legislative strategy, its contributions to building the Congressional record, and the organization’s public education efforts in numerous community, academic, and media settings.
-Ryan is now actively engaged in the effort to urge Congress to respond aggressively to the Shelby County decision.

 Under Section 5, Ryan successfully represented Black voters in the following recent high-profile cases: